Skip to content

 Frequently asked questions

-When should students use the chain rule versus power rule?
+When do you use the chain rule?

 § 06